matrix-org/synapse/docs/manhole.md

 ssh -p9000 matrix@localhost
 ```

-Then enter the password when prompted (the default is `rabbithole`)
+Then enter the password when prompted (the default is `rabbithole`).

 This gives a Python REPL in which `hs` gives access to the
 `synapse.server.HomeServer` object - which in turn gives access to many other